kumahq/kuma/docs/madr/decisions/015-retry-policy.md

 when selecting a host for the attempt:

 * don't retry on previously retried hosts
-* don't retry on canary hosts
+* don't retry on canary hosts (the host should be preliminarily marked with `canary: true`)
 * don't retry on hosts with specified metadata key/value
 * don't retry on previous priorities